rhysbalevicius/infimum/README.md

 #### Public

 - `register_as_coordinator` - Registers the caller as a coordinator.
+- `rotate_keys` - Permits a registered coordinator to rotate their keys.
+Rejects if called during an active poll.
 - `create_poll` - Permits a registered coordinator to create a new poll.
 - `commit_outcome` - Permits a coordinator to commit, in batches, proofs that all of the valid participant registrations and poll interactions were included in the computation which decided the winning vote option.
 - `nullify_poll` - Permits a coordinator to mark a poll with a tombstone in the event that it expired and did not record a single interaction.